mustafaC0der/mustafaC0der/README.md

 # 👋 Hi, I'm Mustafa Shakeel!

-Just your average 15-year-old software developer.
+Im just your average software developer.
 I’m a game developer proficient in Unity, Godot, and Roblox Studio.

 ## 🧑‍💻 Skills
 ### CFD

-im primarily a CFD engineer with expertise in ANSYS Fluent and Pointwise.
+I have used ansys and I plan to use pointwise.

-#### Im best at:-
+### Im best at:-

 ![Ruby](https://skillicons.dev/icons?i=ruby)
 ![Lua](https://skillicons.dev/icons?i=lua)